Celebrating Fifteen Years Online.

 Further Reading

-Instead, for much more complete information on these topics, please see the following resources that I originally prepared for the Metal Boat Society during my editorship of the Metal Boat Quarterly:
+Please see the following resources that I originally prepared for the Metal Boat Society during my editorship of the Metal Boat Quarterly:

 Our "Marine Metals Reference" originally published as a supplement to the Metal Boat Quarterly is a brief guide to the appropriate metals for marine use, where they will be most appropriately used.
 It also contains welding information and a complete list of the physical properties of marine metals.